chef/chef-web-docs/chef_master/source/knife_windows.rst

     A JSON file used at the first chef-client run.

 ``-m``, ``--manual-list``
-    QUERY is a space-separated list of servers.
+    Returns a space-separated list of servers.

 ``--msi-url URL``
     Location of the Chef Client MSI.
 The default templates prefer to download from this location.
 The MSI will be downloaded from chef.io if not provided.